dhyuan99/VecKM/README.md

 <img src="assets/parameters.jpg" style="width:80%">

-**Assuming your input is normalized within a ball with radius 1.** The overall advice for picking `alpha` and `beta` will be, if your task is low-level, such as feature matching, normal estimation, then `alpha` in range ``(60, 120)`` is suggested.
-If your task is high-level, such as classification and segmentation, then `alpha` in range ``(20, 30)`` is suggested.
-For `beta`, it is closely related to the neighborhood radius.
+* You can slightly increase `alpha` if you have a relatively dense point cloud and want high-frequency details.
+* You can slightly decrease `alpha` if you want to smooth out the high-frequency details and only keep the low-frequency components.
+* For `beta`, it is closely related to the neighborhood radius.
 We provide a table of the correspondence.
 For example, if you want to extract the local geometry encoding with radius 0.3, then you would select beta to be 6.

 <table>
 <thead>